WebDevStudios/wd_s/README.md

 From the command line, type any of the following to perform an action:

-`npm run build` - Compile and build all assets .
+`npm run build` - Compile and build all assets.

 `npm run watch` - Automatically handle changes to CSS, JS, SVGs, and image sprites.
-Also kicks off BrowserSync.
+Also kicks off BrowserSync for hot-module reloading.

 ## Contributing and Support